 5 Problems With The Springfield XD That You Should Know About

-Why questionable?
-When we’re purchasing something for self-defense we want it to be a reliable tool that works when we need it to.
-A pistol that is finicky or not as reliable can make a great range toy, but that same pistol becomes a liability in a self-defense role.
+Why is it considered questionable?
+When acquiring a firearm for self-defense, we expect it to be a dependable tool that functions reliably when needed.
+A pistol that is finicky or less reliable may be suitable for recreational shooting, but it becomes a liability in a self-defense scenario.

-The major problems of the Springfield XD are related to the magazine, the grip safety, the firing pin retention pin, the slide, and the overall fit of the gun itself.
+The Springfield XD is associated with several significant issues involving the magazine, grip safety, firing pin retention pin, slide, and overall fit of the firearm.

 Let’s take a closer look.